 Friends sometimes say it’s strange that I can simultaneously be optimistic and bubbly while also being captivated by art filled with melancholy and death.
 I’m not sure how to answer except to say that I consciously choose to embrace life to the fullest and believe that my positive mindset is one of my strengths.
 But I’ve also encountered death, pain, and trials in my life that have helped me understand how fleeting it is.
 I want to experience it all as deeply as I can and that means in order to truly understand and celebrate my joys, I won’t numb myself from any pain I might go through.
 I want to feel every high and low to the greatest extent I can because these are the things that shape me.
 I only get one shot at being me and I’m not going to waste it.
 Obviously there are many things that contribute to my psyche, but with the recent death of singer Chris Cornell, one in particular is on my mind today.

 When I was a teenager, my dad and I happened upon a man who had shot himself to death.
 That is, of course, a simple sentence to write.
 It was a much more complex thing to experience.
 I was a happy, sunshiny girl until one day a stranger ended his life mere moments before I encountered his body.
-Your life may end with your last breath but your affect on other people doesn’t end.
-Because there he was.
+Your life may end with your last breath but your impact on other people doesn’t end.
+There he was.
 Dead.
-And he affected me.
 He changed me.
 I can never tell him how.

 I can’t be sure how much that experience colored my view of life, but in hindsight I can see a pattern that I suppose must be connected to that incident.
 Art and literature play a crucial role in my life and it does not escape my notice that most of the works I’ve become passionate about often explore death, grief, and mourning.
 Ophelia, whose drowning death in Hamlet is widely assumed to be suicide, has been a frequent subject of my writing on this site.
 Several months ago, I wrote an article for Shakespeare Magazine about Ophelia and the model that posed for her in Sir John Everett Millais’ 1852 painting.
 Millais’ Ophelia was none other than Elizabeth Siddal, the Pre-Raphaelite model and painter whose death due to a laudanum overdose is also frequently described to be a suicide.